- A compressor audit has the potential to provide immediate energy savings.

-- Is the location, connection to cooling water and ventilation of the compressor adequate?
-What is the compressor's condition and efficiency?
+- Are the location, connection to cooling water, and ventilation adequate?

 - What is the pressure across air-inlet and lubricant filters?

-- What is the dryer size, pressure drop and efficiency and is it suitable for the current application?
+- Is the dryer size, pressure drop, and efficiency suitable for the current application?

 - Is the receiver drain trap operating properly?

 Demand side issues:

 - What is the pressure drop and efficiency?
 Is the condensate removal system adequate?

-- Can existing air compressors replaced with another source of energy such as blowers, vacuums or air conditioning?
+- Can existing air compressors be replaced with blowers, vacuums or air conditioning?

 Addressing the system as a whole

 - What is the appropriate level of air treatment for proper operation of the equipment?